Dynamics 365 Field Service ROI — What Actually Pays Back

 - ROI depends heavily on your current state.
 A company running field service on whiteboards and phone calls has 10x more ROI available than a company that already has a mediocre legacy FSM tool.
 The baseline matters enormously.

 - Soft ROI (technician satisfaction, data quality, customer experience) is real but hard to capture.
-The best field service implementations I've seen also meaningfully improved technician retention — which at $15k–$25k per technician to hire and onboard is significant ROI.
+The best field service implementations I've seen also meaningfully improved technician retention — and given how expensive it is to hire and onboard a replacement tech, that's significant ROI.
 But it doesn't show up in a time-savings calculation.

 The realistic ROI question for a 15-50 tech company is: which specific operational changes will this system enable, and what is the value of each of those changes given our current state?